Moroccan Mint Tea Recipe: How to Make It the Traditional Way

 | RELATED: 10 Benefits of Moroccan Mint Tea for your body and mind

-The best and most traditional option for making Maghrebi tea is the silver-colored Moroccan teapot made of brass.
-It is heat-proof and can be used on a gas stove too, which is very common in Moroccan kitchens.
+The best and most traditional option for making Maghrebi tea is the silver-colored Moroccan tea kettle made out of brass.
+The tea kettle, berrad, is heat-proof and can be used on a gas stove too, which is very common in Moroccan kitchens.

 You can also use a ceramic teapot with boiled water from the electric kettle or a stainless steel kettle on the stove.

-When using the brass one, the whole pot heats up, so remember to use the special tea mitt that usually comes with it to not burn your hands.
+When using the brass one, the whole pot heats up, so remember to use the special tea mitt (like we have in the photo above).
+It usually comes with the Moroccan teapot when you buy one, so as not to burn your hands.
 When you pour, hold with the other hand the black rubber part to keep the teapot lid closed.

-- Moroccan teapot (I use one similar to this one) or other teapot that is heatproof to use on the stove
+- Moroccan tea kettle (I use one similar to this one) or other heatproof tea kettle to use on the stove

 - Measuring spoons